-This is Jane Project (TIJP) is a 501(c)(3) nonprofit organization that sheds light, builds community, and uplifts the lives of women and non-binary trauma survivors.
+This is Jane Project (TIJP) is a 501(c)(3) nonprofit organization that sheds light on the complex paths of trauma recovery by creating compassionate spaces where community uplifts and empowers the lives of women and non-binary survivors.

 OUR VISION